fsantanna-no/p2p-tml-paper/rita-24/response.md

 Now, to make clear that we have only two subsections, we briefly introduce 2.1 and 2.2 with paragraph at the beginning of 2 (before 2.1 and 2.2):

-> This section first revisits existing solutions for symmetric distributed
+> "This section first revisits existing solutions for symmetric distributed
 > applications, namely Croquet [2], GALS [1], and CRDTs [3].
 Then, we discuss
 > software time machines that are built for either local or networked
-> applications.
+> applications."

 We now link the three aspects (a,b,c) with the selected works at the beginning of 2.1:

-> Even though existing solutions aim to provide symmetric behavior for
+> "Even though existing solutions aim to provide symmetric behavior for
 > distributed applications, they diverge in three key aspects as follows:
 > a.
 How the network is organized.
 > b.
 How global time is determined.
 > c.
 How events are propagated and applied.
-> Figure 1 compares three selected works regarding these aspects.
+> Figure 1 compares three selected works regarding these aspects."
 > <...>

 ### Comment J.3